openvm-org/openvm/docs/repo/layout.md

 - [`openvm-algebra-guest`](../../extensions/algebra/guest): Guest library with traits for modular arithmetic and complex field extension operations.
 - [`openvm-algebra-moduli-setup`](../../extensions/algebra/moduli-setup): Procedural macros for use in guest program to generate modular arithmetic struct with custom intrinsics for compile-time modulus.
 - [`openvm-algebra-complex-macros`](../../extensions/algebra/guest/src/field/complex-macros): Procedural macros for use in guest program to generate complex field struct with custom intrinsics for compile-time modulus.
+- [`openvm-algebra-tests`](../../extensions/algebra/tests): Integration tests for the algebra extension.

 #### Elliptic Curve Cryptography